Cazbrik/MusicDownloader/README.md

 # MusicDownloader
-Program that find, download and metadata to music file
+Program that find, download and add metadata to music file